By MIKE LEE

-The participants come from a variety of backgrounds, but with a single goal in mind: to make a difference by entering the political arena.
+With DC 37’s guidance, their dreams may very well come true.
+The participants came from a variety of backgrounds but with a single goal in mind: to make a difference by entering the political arena.

-Christopher Birch, from Washington Heights spoke about the need of being part of the political process.
+Christopher Birch from Washington Heights spoke about the need of being part of the political process.
 “I need to be at the table,” he said.
 “I don’t want to be knocking at the door and asking for a little, when I can be part of the decision process for my district.”

-Speakers included Local 768 President Fitz Reid, who gave the participants a lesson in union history: Local 372 V.P.
-Donald Nesbit, who is also chair of the
+Speakers in the first session included Local 768 President Fitz Reid who gave participants a lesson in union history; Local 372 Vice President Donald Nesbit, who is also chair of the

 DC 37 Political Action Committee; DC 37 Political Action Director Jeremy John; and New York City Council member Alicka Ampry-Samuel.

 New York State Sen. Diane Savino, along with speakers from DC 37’s national union, the American Federation of State, County and Municipal Employees, various political consultants, and election experts, walked the participants through the nuts and bolts of running a political campaign.
 Sessions included deep dives on messaging, voter outreach and fundraising, and how to negotiate traditional and digital communications.

 By the third session, future leaders responded with well-informed, detailed questions that kept the proceedings lively.
 Participants went beyond the basics of political campaigns and came away with a sophisticated, learned view that will prepare them for the upcoming election season.

 Awareness of the details, as well as knowledge of the basics, is vital.
 During a discussion on campaign finance, John warned, “The rules for compliance for first-time candidates are punitive,” he said.
 “Compliance with finance laws is imperative to running a successful campaign.”